iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : Write a function that capitalizes all words of a string.
     * Expected Results : Separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }

-> 💡*Fun Fact : “Expect the best, prepare for the worst.
+> 💬 *Quote : “Expect the best, prepare for the worst.
 Capitalize on what comes.”
 Zig Ziglar.*

 <hr>